-Animal Books for Kids
+Animal Books for Preschoolers

 Click, Clack, Moo Cows That Type was written by Doreen Cronin and illustrated by Betsy Lewin.
 Farmer Brown’s cows like to type.
 This becomes a hilarious problem for Farmer Brown when he starts receiving notes from the animals, asking for things.